arnavzedian/portable-components/readme.md

 Note: Handle localstorage in a asynchronous way

 # How it works
-It detects which platform it is running on.
-If it is react-native, react-native modules are used otherwise borswer apis are used.
-For example div is used on web and View is used on react-native.
-It also adds support for dataset & onClick.
+It emulates web api while using native api to support things like: dataset, vw, eventObject. so that you have to make least amount of changes for porting to react-native.

 # Benefits
-With react-native you can't have text inside view but with this package you can Just use styled.div
+* with react-native you can't have text inside view but with this package you can Just use styled.div. under the hood it automatically detect if children is string or not and depending on that it renders the approprivate native component
+* It support onClick and event object has the same format
+* it supports dataset
+* It suports vw, vh, vmin, vmax without making any changes

 # caveats
 * If you are not already using styled-components this project won't be useful to you, first switch to styled-compoents to make use of this package